-Faculty members have onsite access and in-person borrowing privileges at approximately 40 additional academic libraries through the PALCI library consortium.
+Faculty members, and at some institutions students, have onsite access and in-person borrowing privileges at approximately 40 additional academic libraries through the PALCI library consortium.

 Contact the Reference Department for more information.

 The S.W.A.T.
 Minion's Tip: Misspelled Words In Your Dictionary?